 Moving to Sydney in 1980 they recorded the superbly infectious single Sooner Or Later (produced by popmeister Jim Manzie, formerly of Ol’ 55) which, after a performance on the TV music show Countdown, peaked at #2 on the Australian chart.

-Aussie rock historian Glenn A. Baker called them “perhaps the greatest power pop band in the whole world since the demise of The Raspberries” but RCA did not support the band, and despite brilliant singles such as Come Tonight (March 1981) the band disintegrated, with Minchin and Cracknell returning to Tasmania late in 1981.
+Aussie rock historian Glenn A. Baker called The Innocents “perhaps the greatest power pop band in the whole world since the demise of The Raspberries,” but RCA did not support the band, and despite brilliant singles such as Come Tonight (March 1981), the band disintegrated, with Minchin and Cracknell returning to Tasmania late in 1981.